SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Propagation of Initialization Failure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A failable initializer on a class, structure, or enumeration
+A failable initializer of a class, structure, or enumeration
 can delegate across to another failable initializer from the same class, structure, or enumeration.
 Similarly, a subclass failable initializer can delegate up to a superclass failable initializer.